List of Jimmy Neutron characters: Cast table

+Main characters

+Jimmy Neutron

-James Isaac Neutron (voiced by Debi Derryberry) is an extremely intelligent boy who uses scientific knowledge and inventions to solve problems, most of which he causes himself.
-He is 10 years old in the first season, 11 in the second season, and 12 in the third and final season.
+James Isaac "Jimmy" Neutron (voiced by Debi Derryberry) is an extremely intelligent 11-year-old boy who uses scientific knowledge and inventions to solve problems, most of which he causes himself.
 His name is a reference to Isaac Newton.
 He is the son of Judy and Hugh Neutron.
 Although he is a genius, he is a kid at heart and has more often than not proven so.
 Due to the events in Retroville, Jimmy is key in resolving most situations.
 Jimmy will usually exclaim "Gotta think..." when he begins formulating a solution for the dilemma, accessing a vast wealth of information gathered during the dilemma.
-Once he has developed a plan, he usually exclaims "Brain blast!", his catchphrase.
+Once he has developed a plan, he usually exclaims "Brain blast!"
 His best friends are Sheen Estevez, Carl Wheezer and his robot dog Goddard.
 He and Cindy Vortex have a dislike for each other, although it is revealed in later episodes that they secretly love each other.
-Neutron is usually seen wearing a red T-shirt with his yellow trademark atom symbol on it, blue jeans, and white Chuck-Taylor Converse All-Star sneakers, but blue shorts and brown shoes in the film.
-He has blue eyes and a huge mass of brown hair that is considered "anti-gravity" and is in a whipped-up form, earning him many nicknames from classmates (especially Cindy), such as "Whippy-Dip" from his clone Evil Jimmy, and "Señor Fudge-Head" and "Buzz Adams" (from Cosmo in The Jimmy Timmy Power Hour).
 In addition to his parents, several of his other relatives have also appeared on the show.